cortexproject/cortex-helm-chart/docs/guides/migrate_to_zone_aware_replication.markdown

 ## Overview

-This migration guide shows how to migrate to zone-aware ingesters without downtime or data loss.
+This migration guide shows how to migrate to zone-aware replication without downtime or data loss.
+With zone-aware replication, each replica of incoming samples is distributed across ingesters in different zones.
+This means that loss of a full zone is possible without downtime.

-The general process is the following: New stateful sets are created, the write traffic is routed to them, the read traffic is routed to them, the old stateful set is disabled.
+The general migration process is the following: New stateful sets are created, the write traffic is routed to them, the read traffic is routed to them, the old stateful set is disabled.
 During the migration, it is ensured that at most one ingester is unavailable at the time, and that an ingester's data is always written to persistent storage before it is shut down.

 The chart makes use of the [rollout-operator](https://github.com/grafana/rollout-operator) to coordinate rollouts of the stateful sets.
 This will automatically set the stateful set's update strategy to `OnDelete`.